lifeisstillgood/softwaremind/docs/newbook/ai_journalism.rst

 (Rigour that, yes, by the way, tended to be just made up for elites in journlaism to defence their own biases against commercial and other pressures.)

-But the idea that there is a *truth*, and that truth should be written down
+But the idea that there is a *truth*, and that truth should be written down as faithfully as possible.

-If science is the process of ensuring measurable physical facts overcome any human shouting, repitition and bias, then LLMs do not work as science - they work with weights, repitions and emphasis.
+If science is the process of ensuring measurable physical facts overcome any human shouting, repetition and bias, then geenrative AI and LLMs *do not work* as science - they work with weights, repitions and emphasis.
 And those facts are not "out there" to be examined.
 They are implicit in the weights, the stories, the *culture*.

+Do you know what the largest predictor of one persons religious beliefs is?
+The religious beleifs of their parents.
+Because what we are fed during our formative years well, forms us.

 And so just as the early AI models that were used by HR departments, the models rejected CVs from women because the companies did not promote women past a certain point,  we shall find LLMs reflecting our culture back to us.
+Actually our *cultures*.

 But what culture will come back?
-The one we are as we want others to see us, the one that we actually behave, the one that is contended ?

 Dont get involved in culture wars
 ---------------------------------

+This is probably a good idea, but it is also scarily impossible.
+Most of culture is the deep unexamined training we underwent with our parents, our saturday morning TV, and our natural character.
+Its laid unexamined for years, and then when triggered we find ourselves not recognising the world we thought we lived in.

+Had there been enough fathers like mine, Seaweed flavoured Ice cream could well be a political wedge issue.

 The religion of our fathers